 There is moderately strong real wage growth, even with slow growth during the GFC recovery, and relative wage growth for women and the low-paid, reducing the gender wage gap and compressing the wage distribution.

 Lower job turnover rates indicate greater job stability.

 New Zealand is recovering since the 2020 Covid-19 pandemic.

 Long-term unemployment (i.e. six months or more) remains high at around 30% of total unemployment.

-Young workers as well as Maori and Pasifika ethnic groups continue to face higher than average unemployment rates.
+Young workers as well as Māori and Pasifika ethnic groups still face relatively high unemployment rates.

 Author's main message

 Following almost ten years of sustained GDP growth, New Zealand entered an economic downturn in the first quarter of 2008, which was prolonged by the GFC later that year.
 The labor market recovery was slow until 2013, when it was reflected in net immigration, employment growth, and unemployment declines.
 Labor market liquidity has remained low since the 2008 downturn, with rates of hires, separations, job creation, and job destruction all still below pre-2008 levels.
 Overall real earnings growth has been moderately strong, though slightly faster for women, leading to a narrowing of the gender wage gap; however, the gap remains significant for women aged 30 and over.
 The short-term labor market recovery from Covid-19 has been strong but the longer-term impacts are still unclear.